Writing a Better World, Call to Activism

 • Or people who just don’t fit in any of our boxes at all?

 I bet you’ve all spotted that virtually everyone is more than one of these things.
 I am queer, white, blind, Christian, liberal, and cisgender.
 I’m also a little wacko, just around the edges.
-If you are against racial and social justice, or if you prefer life to be full of folks that want conservative or evangelical literature, you are likely to be looking for a different fantasy writer and his blog.
+If you are against racial and social justice, or if you prefer life to be full of folks that want conservative or evangelical literature, you are likely to be looking for a different fantasy writer and his or her blog.
 If you try to like everybody, hang out here and give input to all my blog posts.

 The demographics of Fantasy Readers.